High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Conclusions

+One candidate, \arcid, is magnified to AB mag 26.2 and stretched into an arc 2\farcs4 long by the effects of strong gravitational lensing.
+The \JWST\ data reveal at least two bright knots of unevenly distributed star formation within the arc.
+This candidate also has a magnification $\mu = 7.9_{-6}^{+12}$ as determined from four independent lens models of the \WHL\ galaxy cluster. \arcid\ is the most spatially-resolved galaxy at $\zphot \sim 9$ known to date, similar in length to the $\zphot \sim 10$ candidate SPT0615-JD1 \citep{Salmon2018}.
+Recent \JWST\ NIRSpec observations spectroscopically confirm this galaxy at $\zspec = 8.22$ (Vikaeus et al. in prep).

-Furthermore, we perform SED fitting to the photometry of these galaxies using the independent SED-fitting codes \bagpipes\ and \beagle\ to measure the physical properties of our candidates.
-We find: stellar masses in the range \logmstar\ = $7.5 - 9$, specific star formation rates sSFR $\sim 10 - 250$ Gyr$^{-1}$, young mass-weighted ages $< 100$ Myr, low dust content with values $A_V < 0.15$, and rest-frame UV slopes of $\beta = -1.6$ to $-3.1$.
+We perform SED fitting to the photometry of these galaxies using the independent SED-fitting codes \bagpipes\ and \beagle\ to estimate the physical properties of our candidates.
+We find stellar masses typically in the range \logmstar\ = $8.3 - 8.7$, specific star formation rates sSFR $\sim 0.25 - 10$ Gyr$^{-1}$, young mass-weighted ages $< 240$ Myr, low dust content with values $A_V < 0.15$, and rest-frame UV slopes of $\beta = -1.5$ to $-2.6$.
+We note that the stellar masses and SFR of the lensed galaxy \arcid\ are highly uncertain because of magnification uncertainties.

-Other JWST analyses have estimated similarly young ages $< 100$ Myr for $z \sim 9 - 16$ candidates \citep{Whitler2022,Furtak2022}.
-Discovering such young galaxies is consistent with expectations from simulations given our image depths down to AB mag $\sim$29 \citep{Mason2022}.
+Other \JWST\ analyses have estimated similarly young ages $< 100$ Myr for $z \sim 9 - 16$ candidates \citep{Whitler2023,Furtak2023}.
+Discovering such young galaxies is consistent with expectations from simulations given our image depths down to AB mag $\sim$29 \citep{Mason2023}.
 Deeper \JWST\ imaging is required to reveal older (and thus fainter) $\sim$100 Myr populations at $z > 9$, perhaps typical for the more numerous fainter galaxies in the early universe.

-One of our high-redshift candidates, \idnum{9356}, is magnified to AB mag 26 and stretched into an arc 2\farcs6 long by the effects of strong gravitational lensing.
-The \JWST\ data reveal at least two bright knots of unevenly distributed star formation within the arc.
-This candidate also has the largest magnification $\mu = 8^{+12}_{-6}$. \idnum{9356} is now the most spatially-resolved galaxy at $z \sim 9$ known to date, similar in length to the $z \sim 10$ candidate SPT0615-JD1 \citep{Salmon2018}.

-JWST GO 2282 will obtain follow-up spectroscopy of \WHL\ with \JWST\ NIRSpec observations scheduled later this year.
-We plan to obtain spectroscopy of some these candidates, likely those within the cluster field, to validate these sources and study their physical properties in more detail.
+Likewise, \JWST/NIRSpec observations will be needed to spectroscopically confirm three of these high-redshift galaxy candidates and to study their physical properties in more detail.